paypal/nemo-docs/upgrade-to-1.0.md

 # Upgrade to Nemo 1.0 from previous versions

 There are changes to the set of required modules, Nemo constructor, and method of configuration.
-Take the below steps to migrate to 1.0
+Take the below steps to migrate to 1.0.

+Please note that slight differences in your codebase may make it necessary to closely analyze the provided samples to determine if you need to make some changes for those samples to work for your case.

 ## package.json changes